insjunaid/Mini-Project-Skin-Lesions-Cancer-Detection/README.md

-# Mini-Project-Skin-Lesions-Cancer-Detection

-# Skin Lesion Detection Using Deep Learning
+### Skin Lesion Detection Using Deep Learning

 This repository contains a PyTorch-based implementation for detecting various types of skin lesions using a fine-tuned EfficientNet-B4 model.The project includes a Flask web application to upload skin lesion images and obtain predictions with recommendations for further action.
-The datsets used here is https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000

 ---